emanueledepaola/snake-autoplay/README.md

 ![Open Codespace](https://raw.githubusercontent.com/andreagalle/snake-autoplay/focus-group-demo/img/open_codespace.png)

 This will open a browser-based IDE (essentially vscode) in a new tab.
-The first time (only) you instantiate this particular codespace, from the integrated CLI, launch the setup script after having sourced the hidden `.env` file:
+As you instantiate this particular codespace, from the integrated CLI launch the setup script, after having sourced the hidden `.env` file:

     source .env
     setup

-this installs all the dependecies we need, basically `pygame` and a custom version of `pygbag` modules.
+to install (first time only) all the dependecies we need, basically `pygame` and a custom version of `pygbag` modules.

 Then, navigate to the snake version you want to run, for instance the standard one and launch the deploy script: